ingadhoc/product/product_ux/README.rst

 Several Improvements to products:

 #.
-Add product description on product form (this field is still on odoo but not on product view, only used on membership or other modules.
-Check this issue https://github.com/odoo/odoo/issues/19279)
-#.
 Add tracking on active fields for products
 #.
 Add allows to search by supplier codes of products on product and product variants.
 #.
 Add smart button from pricelist to pricelists items
 #.
-Add prices on product template tree view.
-#.
-Both product template and product product tree view show the price taking into account the pricelsit.
-#.
 Add product warranty field that was deprecated by odoo.
-#.
-Add in product the "User Company Currency" field and replace for the currency taken in the widget of standard price.
 #.
 Add new field description on product UOMs and add search view to allow to group and search by several fields

 Installation